This page illustrates how the Drake Simulation works. We will introduce 3 components that drake uses. They are Simulator, SceneGraph, and Diagram.

 diagram.
 This system is called

-MultibodyPlant is a huge class that has all the parameters and data related to robot.
+MultibodyPlantis a huge class containing all the parameters and data related to the robots.

-SceneGraph would give the information of whether two objects collide and what is the distance between two object, given the state input from
+SceneGraphwould give the information of whether two objects collide and what is the distance between two objects, given the state input from

 MultibodyPlant.
 Then the